 Dietary fiber prevents heart disease, diabetes, weight gain and some cancers.
 It even contributes to some of the other processes like stabilizing glucose and also the cholesterol levels.
 In other countries with traditional diets of high-fiber, diseases like bowel cancer, coronary heart disease, and diabetes are known to be much less or common than in other countries.
-They help in weight loss too since it fills the belly, acting somewhat like the sponge, it is slower to be digested and absorbed hence makes one feel full.
+They help in weight loss too, since it fills the belly, acting somewhat like the sponge, it is slower to be digested and absorbed hence makes one feel full.
 It also provides bulk, which aids elimination and that is how it helps lower blood cholesterol.
-Children in between four and eight groups should ideally consume around 18 g of fiber each day.
+Children between the age group of four and eight should ideally consume around 18 g of fibre each day.

-Consuming low-fiber diet could give rise to various disorders like constipation.
-The small, hard and dry fecal matter which is hard to pass, diverticulitis or the small hernias from the digestive tract occurs due to constipation over a long time.
-The syndrome named irritable bowel have symptoms like pain, bloating and flatulence of abdomen, overweight, and also obesity, diabetes characterized by too much of glucose within the blood and colon cancer which affects the lungs, being some other disorders.
+Consuming a low-fiber diet could give rise to various disorders like constipation.
+The small, hard and dry faecal matter which is hard to pass, diverticulitis or the small hernias from the digestive tract occur due to constipation over a long time.
+The syndrome named irritable bowel have symptoms like pain, bloating and flatulence of the abdomen, overweight, and also obesity, diabetes characterized by too much of glucose within the blood and colon cancer, being some other disorders.

-The sources of fibers include beans as in chili, soup; whole grains like bread, pasta; brown rice which offers more fiber than white rice; popcorn; nuts like almonds, pecans, and walnuts; baked potato along with its skin; bran cereal; oatmeal and berries.
+The sources of fibers include beans as in chili, soup; whole grains, brown rice, which offers more fiber than white rice; popcorn; nuts like almonds, pecans, and walnuts; baked potato along with its skin; bran cereal; oatmeal and berries.